hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 .. note::

-  If you need to delete previously existing block-chain data before running a validator, simply run the following command:
+  If you need to delete previously existing block-chain data before running a validator, simply remove all files from /var/lib/sawtooth.
-  `rm /var/lib/sawtooth/*`

 Start Validator